Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Cao Bang, a gem in Northeast Vietnam, is just around 300 kilometers from Hanoi (about a 5-hour drive), inviting both nature lovers and history enthusiasts.
 The landscape consists of rugged mountains, green hills, and attractive caves.
 Despite its remote geographical position, access is easier than in other remote areas of the north, offering a significant advantage to travellers.

-It's worth spending the first night in its capital, Cao Bang Town, a lovely, small, clean settlement with an abundance of accommodation and restaurants, before heading off to discover all of the places.
+It's worth spending the first night in its capital, Cao Bang Town, a lovely, small, clean settlement with an abundance of accommodation and restaurants, before setting out to discover the highlights of Cao Bang.

 .jpg)